Sex–gender distinction: Dictionary definitions

+In the Oxford English Dictionary, gender is defined as—in a modern and especially feminist use—"a euphemism for the sex of a human being, often intended to emphasize the social and cultural, as opposed to the biological, distinctions between the sexes", with the earliest example cited being from 1963.
+The Merriam-Webster Dictionary defines gender as "a subclass within a grammatical class (such as noun, pronoun, adjective, or verb) of a language that is partly arbitrary but also partly based on distinguishable characteristics (such as shape, social rank, manner of existence, or sex) and that determines agreement with and selection of other words or grammatical forms".
+The Britannica dictionary defines gender as "a person's own sense of being male, female, some combination of male and female, or neither male nor female".
+The American Heritage Dictionary (5th edition) states that gender may be defined by identity as "neither entirely female nor entirely male"; its Usage Note adds:Some people maintain that the word sex should be reserved for reference to the biological aspects of being male or female or to sexual activity, and that the word gender should be used only to refer to sociocultural roles. ...
+In some situations this distinction avoids ambiguity, as in gender research, which is clear in a way that sex research is not.
+The distinction can be problematic, however.
+Linguistically, there isn't any real difference between gender bias and sex bias, and it may seem contrived to insist that sex is incorrect in this instance.

+In biology

 Anisogamy, or the size differences of gametes (sex cells), is the defining feature of the two sexes.
-According to biologist Michael Majerus there is no other universal difference between males and females.

 By definition, males are organisms that produce small, mobile gametes (sperm); while females are organisms that produce large and generally immobile gametes (ova or eggs).
 Richard Dawkins stated that it is possible to interpret all the differences between the sexes as stemming from this single difference in gametes.

-Bhargava et al. (2021) note that the terms sex and gender are not, and should not be used as, interchangeable terms.
+Bhargava et al. note that the terms sex and gender are not, and should not be used as, interchangeable terms.
 They state that "[s]ex is dichotomous, with sex determination in the fertilized zygote stemming from unequal expression of sex chromosomal genes."
 In contrast, gender is seen as including "perception of the individual as male, female, or other, both by the individual and by society".
 The authors differentiate between sex differences, caused by biological factors, and gender differences, which "reflect a complex interplay of psychological, environmental, cultural, and biological factors".
 Gender identity is thus seen as a "psychological concept that refers to an individual's self-perception".

-Other studies have noted that, while there is some tentative evidence for a potential genetic, neuroanatomical, and hormonal basis for gender identity, the specific biological mechanisms involved have not yet been demonstrated.